ngobenihc/INTERN-CAREER/MasterCode/README.md

 * First ensure you are in the root directory of the project
 * To compile your code, run: `mvn compile`
 * To run the tests: `mvn test`
-* To run your application: `mvn compile exec:java`